digital-work-lab/open-source-project/01-topics.md

 5. Best practices
 6. Individual hacking sessions
 7. Pull request
-8. Code review and presentation*
+8. Code review session (*)

-* We will evaluate the code and indivdual contributions four days before the code review session.
+(*) We will evaluate the code and indivdual contributions four days before the code review session.

 ---